bezosonfleek/AWS-Cloud-Projects/AWS IAM/README.md

    - In IAM select policy and create.
 Paste the contents of policy.json there, this allows for access to the dev environment.
 Name the policy and create.

 3. Create an Accout Alias

-   Allows for a friendly ID for other users onboarded to use
+Allows for a friendly ID for other onboarded users to use.
 -On the right side of IAM dashboard, create account alias with name

 4. Create IAM Users & User Groups